Chasing Waterfalls in the beautiful Aberdare National Park

 Seemingly taller than Magura Falls, Chania Falls was the fan favourite among the group.
 Chania feels a lot more private than the others, perhaps because it appears as though there is a wall surrounding the place.

-Some opted to dip their feet in the ice-cold waters but I was so exhausted at this point, so I had my lunch and enjoyed the breathtaking view in front of me.
+Some opted to dip their feet in the ice-cold waters, but I was so exhausted at this point that I just had my lunch in silence and enjoyed the breathtaking view in front of me.

 Swimming is not allowed in any of the pools.

-The Park is clean and did not see any litter which was very impressive.
+The Park is clean, and I did not see any litter, which was impressive.
 You can tell that a lot of thought and effort has been put into maintaining the natural state of the park.

 Places to stay in Aberdare National Park